0xDO/0xDO/README.md

 ## Welcome fellow guest 💬

-:signal_strength: Worked on / developing distributed enterprise software solutions for various markets in finance, media creation and publishing, ...
+📶 Extensive experience in developing distributed enterprise software solutions for various markets in finance, media creation and publishing, ...

 ⚡ I consider myself a Full-Stack Systems Architect.
 Over the last three decades I did a lot of software projects as freelancer and hired.
 This allowed me to develop a broad AND deep understanding of many technologies.
-Expert for Design...Create...Implement...Deploy...Scale and Protect enterprise-grade Middleware, Backend and Frontend systems, components, services...
+I design, create, implement, deploy, scale and protect Backend, Middleware and Frontend Systems, Components and Services.
 👯 Happy to offer you solid tech consulting for your company.
-We responsibly implement, create or upgrade your tech stack in coordination with your developers, product owners, company policy.⚡
+Together we responsibly implement, create and/or upgrade your tech stack in coordination with your developers, product owners, company policy.⚡

 ### 🔱 Areas of expertise

     * Trading & Finance Market:
-        - worked with many state-of-technology api|data|service providers for Stocks, Options, Forex, FIAT, Crypto i.e.
+        - worked with all major api|data|service providers for Stocks, Options, Forex, FIAT or Crypto like Binance, Kraken, Bloomberg, Euronext, NYSE, AMSE, and many more
-            * Market Data Provider APIs
-            * Bloomberg, Euronext, NYSE, AMSE
-            * Crypto APIs: Binance, Kraken

     * DevOps - Automation, IOT, CI, CD
         - the more the better, automation is the future!
+As a lazy coder I always try to automate when possible.

     * Windows Software Development:
          Design...Create...Implement...Deploy...Scale...Protect...
 Again :D